Volunteer

 Here are some, but not all, of our standards for adoption:

-• Fencing requirements are determined on a case by case basis, taking into account the dog and/or applicant circumstances.
+Fencing requirements are determined on a case-by-case basis, taking into account the dog and/or applicant's circumstances.

-• Regular veterinary care is required for all Hedgesville Hounds, including regular testing for heartworm disease and administration of preventives.
+Regular veterinary care is required for all Hedgesville Hounds, including regular testing for heartworm disease and administration of preventives for heartworm, fleas, and ticks.

-• Prior pet ownership is not a requirement for adoption and in such cases, you will be asked to submit personal references.
+Prior pet ownership is not a requirement for adoption, and in such cases, you will be asked to submit 3 personal references.

 Are you 501(c)3?